stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 * Using 1 Action, you can command the familiar to take the Strike action.
 * The familiar’s weapon attacks are considered magical for the purpose of overcoming immunity and resistance to non-magical attacks.
 * If the familiar forces a creature to make a saving throw, it uses your spell save DC.
 * When the familiar takes damage, you can use a free action to grant it resistance against that damage.
 You can grant this resistance once per round.
-When you roll initiative or at the end of your turn, you need to declare a creature's attacks will trigger this action.
+When you roll initiative or at the end of your turn, you need to declare what source of damage will trigger this action.
 Otherwise, this ability will occur on the first instance of your familiar taking damage.

 ### Lance of Lethargy